rafaelhuntstokes/ticketing/README.md

 * command Start Ticket from cmd pallet activates the extension.

-## Known Issues
+## Known and Predicted Issues

-Table scroll issues (possibly) when adding lots of modules.
+* Table scroll issues (possibly) when adding lots of modules.
+* HTML file is rife with inline javascript.
+Will refactor all this to a separate fiel / constructors soon.

 ## Upcoming Tasks
 * Adding more useful functionality to the module sessions.
 Implementing a calendar to select the date and times of lab session and save these in the ""database"".